 - Olive oil

-- Place both chilies in a big bowl, and pour boiling water over them.
-Make sure they are fully submerged—you can place a plate with a heavy can on top—and soak until soft, about 15 minutes.
+- Put plastic disposable gloves on or remember not to touch your face or eyes to avoid burning.
+Cut the stems off the chillies and discard them.
+Place chilies in a big bowl, and pour boiling water over them.
+Make sure they are fully submerged—you can place a plate with a heavy can on top—and soak until soft, about 40 minutes.
 Drain the chilies.

 - Place the harissa in a glass jar or container, smooth out the surface, pour a thin layer of olive oil on top, and refrigerate.